 St Mary's is within walking distance of the city centre which means that there are plenty of pub options even though most of them aren't particularly close to the ground.
 Nearest is the King Alfred, although this tends to be home fans only for 'big' games, and that's if it's open at all.
 It did close down, but I've heard that it now opens on match days.
 The Chapel Arms is less than a 10 minute walk south of the ground and welcomes away fans.
 Not too far from the ground in the Northam area are Browns, the Cove and the Prince of Wales.
-There are quite a few pubs in the Bevois Valley area, including the Guide Dog which is generally reckoned to be the best real ale pub in Southampton.
+There are quite a few pubs in the Bevois Valley area, including the Guide Dog, which is generally reckoned to be the best real ale pub in Southampton.
 Not far away are The Alexandra and The Rockstone, which also get good reviews.
-The pubs around here are a 20-25 minute walk to the ground, but this should mean that they don't get too busy.
+The pubs around here are a 20-25 minute walk from the ground, but this should mean that they don't get too busy.
 If you're on the train then you could do a lot worse than the Giddy Bridge which is an above average Wetherspoons outlet.
 There are also a load of pubs on Oxford Street.

 The Ugly Inside (good unofficial Southampton site)